TavinaC/Water-Bottle-Electrical-Alarm/README.md

 proof of concept.

 Use the website https://cloud.arduino.cc to inject the code into an arduino to run.
+Make sure to splice the slt file for printing.

 ##### Contributors:
 Code & Electrical: Tavina C. </br>